 Rather than using anxiolytics, the National Institute of Health and Care Excellence (NICE) recommends SSRIs.
 These are primarily used as antidepressant medications but have also been found to be useful in managing anxiety.
 This is because the chemical pathways they affect in the brain are the same for both anxiety and depression.
 These are not thought to be addictive, but they do need to be taken regularly to take full effect, and you may be advised to continue long-term treatment to prevent symptoms from returning.

-As with depression, it is possible that the first SSRI that you try might not be the right fit for you, so it is important to monitor the effects – and side effects – and to stay in regular contact with your prescribing doctor over the first few months.
-If you are finding the medication ineffective, or you are struggling to cope with unpleasant side effects, then your doctor might suggest that you try a different SSRI, which might be a better fit for you, or an SNRI (serotonin-noradrenaline reuptake inhibitor), which is another form of antidepressant medication.
+There are currently eight SSRIs prescribed in the UK and the one you try first might not be the right one for you.
+This is why it's important to monitor the effects – and side effects – and to stay in regular contact with your prescribing doctor.
+If you find the medication ineffective, or if you are struggling to cope with unpleasant side effects, your doctor may suggest that you try a different SSRI.
+Your doctor may also recommend an SNRI, which is another form of antidepressant medication.

-Medication is not the right choice for everyone, and your doctor should be able to offer an opinion as to whether medication might help with your particular symptoms and circumstances.
-They should also explain the likely benefits and risks of your chosen medication before you begin treatment; and how long you should expect to wait before seeing an improvement.
+While medication is often the most effective treatment for many people, it's not the right choice for everyone, and your doctor should be able to offer an opinion on whether it will help with your particular symptoms and circumstances.
+Your doctor should also explain the likely benefits and risks of your chosen medication while explaining how long you should expect to wait before seeing an improvement.

 Also remember that all medications can have side effects, including, in some cases, withdrawal effects.
 If you are experiencing symptoms that you think are related to your medication, it's important to speak to your prescribing doctor as soon as possible.

 If you are struggling with anxiety and would like to speak to a specialist about possible treatment, call us on 0203 326 9160 and our friendly team will be happy to help.